 To prevent severe skin irritations, do not take amoxicillin if you’re allergic to penicillin.

-Dizziness occurs when you feel lightheaded, like you might faint, being unsteady, or experiencing a loss of balance or vertigo (a feeling that you or the room is spinning or moving).
+Dizziness occurs when you feel lightheaded, unsteady, or you experience a loss of balance or vertigo (a feeling that you or the room is spinning or moving).

 Most causes of dizziness are not serious and either quickly get better on their own or are easily treated.